tomasbasham/tomasbasham.github.io/_posts/2015-12-29-bow-to-our-stack-overflow-overlords.md

 ---
 layout: post
-title: Why Stack Overflow is Bad
+title: Bow to our Stack Overflow Overlords
 description: The pretentious nature of the largest programming Q&A monster.
 author: Tomas Basham
 comments: true